alexanderblindsey/Mutual-Funds-Analysis-Stata/README.md

 My primary multiple linear regression model is return=BETA0+BETAmba+BETAsat+BETAtenure+BETAage+u.

+The constant B0 measures expected return when the value of all other variables is 0.
+This is irrelevant in our data as it is impossible to have 0 age and 0 sat.

 SAT scores, sat, were found to have a coefficient, or BETA, of ~0.005, meaning that a one unit *ceteris parabus* increase in SAT scores would increase returns by ~0.005 units.
 The p-value is ~0.00 meaning we reject the null hypothesis that BETAsat=0 at any standard significance level used in the social sciences, typically 0.10, 0.05, and 0.01.
 The ln of SAT, lnsat, was found to have a coefficient of ~5.84 and a p-value of 0.00, again siginifant at any significance level.
 This means a 1% increase in SAT scores increases returns by 0.0584 units.

 Having an MBA was found to have a coefficient of ~0.674, meaning that having an MBA vs. not having an MBA increased returns by .674 units.
 The p-value was found to be 0.073, meaning that we fail to reject the null hypothesis that BETAmba=0 at the 5% significance level.